Setting Up Pricing & Discounts

 Setting a Price

-1. Navigate to the pricing step of the product creation form, or click Edit on an existing product and go to the pricing section.
+- Navigate to the pricing step during product creation, or click Edit on an existing product and go to the pricing section.

-4. The price you enter is what the buyer will be charged at checkout through Stripe.
+- This is what the buyer will be charged at checkout.

 The pricing section of the product form showing the price field and currency dropdown